ccyphers/kiss_arch/README.md

 massive amounts users in the docker group, where they have the full power to do anything with docker as they please.
 Only place users on a need to access basis in the docker group.
 First and foremost, create a deploy user using a restricted shell, for this guide jk_lsh is utilized.

-Install Jailkit on all Docker host(no OS X and Windows are docker hosts they are docker clients)
+Install Jailkit on all Docker host(no OS X and Windows are docker not hosts they are docker clients)

     https://olivier.sessink.nl/jailkit/